notpauca/setuper/README.md

 # Setuper
 ## Note: the code here isn't production-ready.
 And I don't give a **** if you've bricked your computer while using the code from this repo.

-### A little program setup and install script for MacOS, made purely from love and C++!
+### A little program setup and install script for MacOS, made purely from love!

 ## Building
 To build, just: